What Drops Should I Use?

 These drops contain 0.30% preservative-free viscoadaptive hyaluronic acid.
-The higher concentration of hyaluronic acid provides an immediate and prolonged dry eye relief.
+The higher concentration of hyaluronic acid provides immediate and prolonged dry eye relief.
 I-Drop Pur Gel is best suited for patients with moderate to severe dry eye disease.

 These drops are formulated for patients with evaporative dry eye.
 These patients do not have enough oil in their tears (read this blog to learn more).
 I-Drop MGD contains 0.20% preservative-free viscoadaptive hyaluronic acid and a lipid layer enhancer.
 The lipid layer enhancer will reduce the tears from drying quickly which is seen in evaporative dry eyes.
-Similar to the I-Drop Pur and I-Drop Pur Gel drops, I-Drop MGD will provide comfort, hydration and long-lasting dry eye relief.
+Similar to the I-Drop Pur and I-Drop Pur Gel drops, I-Drop MGD will provide comfort, hydration, and long-lasting dry eye relief.

 Labtician-Thea Artificial Tears

 Labtician-Thea eye drops are all preservative free and contain hypotonic hyaluronic acid.
-Dry eye sufferers usually have hypertonic tears meaning their tears are more salty than the average person’s tears.
+Dry eye sufferers usually have hypertonic tears meaning their tears are saltier than the average person’s tears.
 Hypotonic eye drops will restore the natural balance of the tear film and promote the movement of water into the ocular cells for hydration and lubrication.
 Their drops also contain trehalose which is a natural bioprotectant and osmoprotectant in the ocular cells.
 Let’s go over each of their eye drops and how you can find the right one for your dry eyes.

 These drops contain 0.15% preservative-free hypotonic hyaluronic acid which will improve the tear film balance and provide less tear evaporation.
 It is contact lens compatible and helps relieve signs and symptoms associated with dry eyes.
 Hyabak is generally suitable for mild dry eye sufferers.

 These drops contain 0.15% preservative-free hypotonic hyaluronic acid and 3% Trehalose.
-Trehalose is a naturally occurring sugar found in many plants and its unique properties allow for survival in unfavourable environmental conditions.
+Trehalose is a naturally occurring sugar found in many plants and its unique properties allow for survival in unfavorable environmental conditions.
 Its ability can also withstand prolonged periods of desiccation or dryness.
 Thealoz-Duo will provide protection to the surface of the eye and long-lasting dry eye relief.
 It is suitable for mild to severe dry eye sufferers.